HarshadRanganathan/helm-aws-external-dns/README.md

 # helm-aws-external-dns
-Helm chart for setting up External DNS in your EKS cluster to update the Route53 records in both the public and private hosted zones.
+Helm chart for setting up External DNS in your EKS cluster to update public and private hosted zones in Route53.

 ## Pre-requisites